Rebecca Belmore: Awards, honours and residencies

 Belmore has been awarded membership in the Royal Canadian Academy of Arts.
 In 2004, Belmore completed a residency with MAWA (Mentoring Artists for Women's Art) in Winnipeg, Manitoba.
 In 2005, she won the Victor Martyn Lynch-Staunton Award from the Canada Council. and she was the first Indigenous woman representing Canada at the Venice Biennale.
 Also in 2005, OCAD University conferred an honorary doctorate on Belmore in recognition of her career.
-She is also a Governor General's Award in Visual and Media Arts (2013),as well as the recipient of the 2016 Gershon Iskowitz Prize and an honorary doctorate from Emily Carr University in 2018.
+She is also a Governor General's Award in Visual and Media Arts (2013), as well as the recipient of the 2016 Gershon Iskowitz Prize and an honorary doctorate from Emily Carr University in 2018.
+In 2024 Belmore was the recipient of the Audain Prize for the Visual Arts.